Actinium-project/spark-wallet/doc/docker.md

 ## Setting up Spark with Docker

-You can use Docker To setup Spark, an Actinium node and an `acm-lightning` node all in one go with the following commands:
+You can use Docker to setup Spark, an Actinium node and an `acm-lightning` node all in one go with the following commands:

 First you'll have to build a Docker image on your machine.
 This is done only once.